Howie Carr: Personal life

 Previously living in Somerville and Acton, Carr has lived in Wellesley, Massachusetts, since 1993 with his second wife, Kathy Stimpson (whom he refers to as his "mailroom manager"), a Wellesley realtor, and their three daughters.
 Carr also has two daughters from a previous marriage.

+In 2019, he moved his official residency to Florida although he continues to live in Wellesley one day short of six months a year.

 In March 2007, Carr had a melanoma removed from his forehead.

 In 2009, Carr crashed his car into a telephone pole on Wellesley Avenue in Wellesley.
 He was not injured but was cited for a marked-lanes violation.

 In November 2014, Carr was injured in another car crash, this time on the Massachusetts Turnpike.
-He was taken to hospital after the accident, which occurred around 1:00 pm, but was released that evening.
+He was taken to the hospital after the accident, which occurred around 1:00 pm, but was released that evening.

-Carr owns houses in Wellesley, MA., Cape Cod, and Palm Beach, FL.
+On November 25, 2018, Carr tweeted "Fell off my bike early this morning."
+Later in the day he tweeted, "Broke my elbow and fractured my wrist.
+I'll be OK."

+During his show on May 8, 2023, Carr passed out on the air while interviewing a sponsor.
+An hour later, fellow host Grace Curley announced that Carr caught a virus from his grandson and had been checked into the hospital.
+Carr took the next day off and slowly eased back into the show over the rest of the week with guest hosts filling in.